All Episodes

 She is such a phony.

-I've had people uh say to me, she stop dealing with come on, get back to the issues, don't respond to this stuff.
+I've had people say to me, stop dealing with it.

-Look, I also for my entire career, folks, I've had the same thought Trump has about the overall cultural rot that's happening here and how it gets celebrated by people on the left.
+Look, I also, for my entire career, folks, I've had the same thought Trump has about the overall cultural rot that's happening here and how it gets celebrated by people on the left.

-And when they engage in actually taking our culture down to the gutter, they are applauded, they are given awards, they are heralded as great artists and so forth, and then you let one of us come out and have a slip of the tongue and say something, and they're all over us and want to take us out and destroy us, and nobody ever stands up to them on it, and Trump is.
+And then you let one of us come out and have a slip of the tongue and say something, and they're all over us and want to take us out and destroy us.

 And it's one of the reasons that Trump has this legion of support is that he fights back against these things that people all over the country who do not think their voice is heard are also saying.

-Let's let's take two events.
+Let's take two events.

 You heard about the male soccer team at Harvard.